longnguyen1224/Extracted-Triple-in-CTI-using-LLMs/README.md

 Evaluation: Assess the system’s accuracy and relevance using standard metrics to fine-tune and improve the pipeline.
 Technologies Used
 Python: Core language for developing the pipeline and integrating tools.
-LLMs (Llama 2, GPT-3.5 Turbo): Models for extracting triples and understanding complex cybersecurity contexts.
+LLMs (Llama 2, Llama 3, GTP 4o-mini, and GPT-3.5): Models for extracting triples and understanding complex cybersecurity contexts.
 Jupyter Notebooks: For interactive development and experimentation.

+Future Enhancements
+Real-time Analysis: Expand the pipeline to process live CTI streams for real-time threat analysis.
+Model Expansion: Explore the integration of newer LLMs for improved accuracy and broader support.
+Integration with Security Tools: Connect the pipeline to existing cybersecurity platforms for seamless integration and analysis.

 Postprocessing Algorithms: For cleaning and validating extracted triples.
 Benefits
 Automated Insights: Automates the extraction of critical relationships from unstructured text, saving time and effort for security analysts.